Toko School

 Toko School is a full co-educational primary school located in Stratford, New Zealand which was established in 1893.
 Toko School was opened in 1893 and was little more than a room above a milking shed.
-The school was soon properly established on its current site 2 kilometers past the township of Toko.
+The school was soon properly established on its current site 2 kilometres past the township of Toko.

 Toko School is a traditional country school, with a roll of approximately 100 children.
 At one time the school was a district high school.
 In its history it has twice burnt down and been rebuilt.

 In 1953 Kota Road School amalgamated with Toko.
 In 1993 neighbouring Huinga School closed and the children started attending Toko.
 In 2006 neighbouring Douglas School also closed with fourteen children enrolling at Toko School.
 At the end of 2006 another Education Development Initiative occurred with the closure of Matau School and 2 additional children were enrolled.

 Toko School is governed by a Board of Trustees, as with all New Zealand Schools.
 There are 5.8 teachers.
 The school is organised around six Learning Stars.
 These are: